goenning/google-indexing-script/README.md

 You can read more about the motivation behind it and how it works on this blog post https://seogets.com/blog/google-indexing-script

 > [!IMPORTANT]
+> 1. Indexing != Ranking.
+This will not help your content/page rank on Google, it'll just let Google know about the existence of your page.
-> This script uses [Google Indexing API](https://developers.google.com/search/apis/indexing-api/v3/quickstart).
+> 2. This script uses [Google Indexing API](https://developers.google.com/search/apis/indexing-api/v3/quickstart).
 While there is no absolute guarantee that every page will be indexed, recent tests conducted in December 2023 have shown a notably high success rate.

 ## Requirements